jack-kirton/emergent-behaviour/README.md

 emergent-behaviour
 ==================

 A simulation inspired by natural processes in the hopes of creating emergent behavioural structures.
+This code was developed as part of a Third Year Project for Computer Science at The University of Warwick.

 Basic Initialisation
 --------------------